lieb/postdove/doc/dovecot_configuration.md

 I have set them to `2000` arbitrarily to get them out of the way of any active numbers.
 In this configuration, they should never be used by `dovecot` other than to annoy the administrator.

+The server also wants to know the legal ranges for user and group IDs.

 ```bash
 @@ -175,15 +178,15 @@